 Back To The Present: Debunked Smear Merchants Push Their Luck

-Unfortunately for Collins, another journalist (Karl Bode, who I debunked in the past and who has held a grudge ever since) decided to respond to Collins thread by misrepresenting my position, accusing me of something I've never done and tweeting a link to a hit-piece that was authored by Duncan Campbell (a journalist who I had criticized for reliance on propaganda back in 2017 and who then came up with a crazy conspiracy theory to smear myself and others).
+Unfortunately for Collins, another journalist (Karl Bode, who I debunked in the past and who has held a grudge ever since) decided to respond to Collins thread by misrepresenting my position, accusing me of something I've never done and tweeting a link to a hit-piece that was authored by Duncan Campbell (a journalist who I had criticized for reliance on propaganda back in 2017, who then came up with a crazy conspiracy theory to smear myself and others, and who has demonstrably made false claims about evidence as part of his efforts against me).

 In response to Karl Bode, I shared an article covering how Campbell's conspiracy theories and smears have fallen apart: